Tianyar coastline

 The boats

 The fishermen push out in the dark.
-The sound of outboard motors crossing the reef is the first sound of the day.
-On the shore, the nets from yesterday are folded and stacked.
+Outboard motors cross the reef.
+On the shore, nets from yesterday are folded and stacked.

 07:00